Part of Core Framework Modules

 A human system does not only respond to what happens.
 It responds to what it predicts the event means.

-Operating rules guide behavior
+Operating rules guide available behavior

 • If I say no, I lose connection.